 We refer to premium products in the Biopharmaceutical and Diagnostic Solutions segment as our "high-value" solutions.
-"High-value" solutions are wholly owned, internally developed products, processes and services for which we hold intellectual property rights or have strong proprietary know-how, and that are characterized by particular complexity and high performance.
-Our "high-value" solutions deliver significant benefits to customers in terms of time-to-market and reduced total cost of ownership.
-Among our key "high-value" solutions is our EZ-Fill® line of ready-to-fill injectable products, which can be customized to clients' needs.
-For additional information on EZ-Fill® see Business-Business Segments-Biopharmaceutical and Diagnostic Solutions-Container Closure Systems (CCS).
+"High-value" solutions are wholly owned, internally developed products, processes and services for which we hold intellectual property rights or have strong proprietary know-how, and that are characterized by technological and process complexity and high performance.
+Our "high-value" solutions deliver significant benefits to customers including, inter alia, faster time-to-market, lower total cost of ownership and higher flexibility.
+Among our key "high-value" solutions is our EZ- Fill® line of ready-to-fill injectable products, which can be customized to clients' needs.
+For additional information on EZ-Fill® see "Business-Business Segments-Biopharmaceutical and Diagnostic Solutions-Drug Containment Systems (DCS)".

-We have nine production plants for manufacturing and assembling pharmaceutical and healthcare products across Europe (Italy, Germany and Slovakia) and the rest of the world (Brazil, China, Mexico and the United

-States), five plants for the production of machinery and equipment (Italy and Denmark), two sites for analytical services (Italy and the United States) and two commercial offices (Japan and the United States).
-Our manufacturing facilities in Mexico (serving the U.S. market), China, and Brazil are greenfield operations established by us.
-Our manufacturing facilities in Slovakia, Denmark, Germany and the United States were acquired in strategic transactions over the past 15 years.
-Our global footprint, together with our proprietary, highly standardized manufacturing systems and processes, allow us to provide quality consistent products and services to our customers in more than 70 countries.
+We have nine production plants for manufacturing and assembly of bio-pharma and healthcare products (in Italy, Germany, Slovakia, Brazil, Mexico, China, United States), five plants for the production of machinery and equipment (in Italy and Denmark), two sites for analytical services (in Italy and United States) and two commercial offices (in Japan and the United States).
+Further, on October 4, 2021, we announced the construction of a new facility in Fishers, Indiana, United States.
+We are also expanding our production facilities in Piombino Dese, Italy, where the construction of a new building is underway.
+Our global footprint allows us to sell products and provide services in more than 70 countries worldwide.

 Since the outbreak of COVID-19, we have increased production capacity to support our customers' efforts to provide a rapid response to COVID-19.
-In this context we have been providing: (i) glass vials and syringes to approximately 90% of the currently marketed vaccine programs, according to our estimates based on public information (WHO, EMA, FDA); (ii) diagnostic solutions for the detection and diagnosis of COVID-19; (iii) glass forming lines, which are being installed worldwide, to facilitate the distribution of glass bulks and sterile vials and syringes; and (iv) visual inspections systems.
+In this context we have been providing: (i) glass vials and syringes to approximately 90% of the currently marketed vaccine programs, according to our estimates based on public information (WHO, EMA, FDA); and (ii) plastic diagnostic consumables for the detection and diagnosis of COVID-19.
 COVID-19 has generated increased demand for our products and services, further enabling us to accelerate our growth strategy.
+Going forward, we expect demand for syringes, vials and related products and services to remain elevated as the COVID-19 vaccine and treatment programs continue to roll-out globally and as our customers contemplate the transition from multi-dose formats to single-dose formats.
+In addition, we expect continued tailwinds as epidemic preparedness, including the ongoing global COVID-19 vaccine rollout, booster shot distribution, and new vaccination programs, remains a priority for governments.